 This Year: All Students Will Make Progress

-When the traditional methods don’t work well enough for your struggling students, be brave enough to disrupt them.
-Students in Special Education with learning disabilities don’t need more good content and instruction—they need more highly functioning cognitive skills to process your solid curriculum, and then a way to repeatedly practice these skills with feedback and support.
+Only 3% of students who receive special education re-classify to general education.
+We can do better!
+Students who receive special education support don’t need more good content and instruction—they need more highly functioning cognitive skills to process your solid curriculum, and then a way to repeatedly practice these skills with feedback and support.

 Fast ForWord is an online reading intervention that uses the principles of neuroplasticity – the ability of the brain to rewire and improve – to treat the underlying cause of language and reading difficulties.